 Trajan also influenced the refinement and enlargement of the stadium.
 After a major fire in 103 AD he decided to rebuild the circus but this time he replaced wood with stone.
 Most of what remains of the circus today dates back from this time.
 Other emperors who made changes to the circus or ordered restorations include Domitian, Antoninus Pius, Caracalla, and Constantine I (also known as Constantine the Great).

 At this point, the dimensions of the circus were remarkable, as mentioned in the introduction.
 The external facade had three tiers: the lower one was twice as high as the other two and had arches.
 The cavea rested on masonry structures, which housed the passages and stairs to reach the different seating sections, the internal service areas, and the exterior elongated tabernae (shops).

 After the Circus Maximus fell into disrepair during the Middle Ages, the area was used for vineyards and vegetable gardens.
-At that time, the district was owned by the noble Frangipane family who had large numbers of simple and dilapidated huts built there.
+At that time, the district was owned by the noble Frangipane family who had large numbers of simple huts built there.

 From 1145, the family also owned the Torre della Moletta on the south side of the circus.
 It was called like this because it used to stand next to a mill.
 However, people also used to call it the Torris in Capite Circi, Turris de Arco, or Torre dei Frangipane.

 Today the tower looks a bit abandoned, but in the Middle Ages, it was part of the Frangipani’s defense line near the Palatine, of which there are no remains.

 The last game in the Circus Maximus was organized by Totila in 549 AD, almost a thousand years after the stadium was first used.
 At this time there was no longer an institution that organized races, games or other entertainment in the stadium.
 Besides, the Christian culture considered the bloody exhibitions unethical.